Birla Institute of Technology and Science, Pilani – Hyderabad Campus

-Birla Institute of Technology and Science, Pilani – Hyderabad Campus (shortened to BITS Pilani, Hyderabad Campus or BPHC) is a private deemed university campus located in Hyderabad, India.
-It is one of the four constituent campuses of the BITS Pilani university which has been declared as the Institute of Eminence by the Government of India.
-BITS Pilani opened its campus in Hyderabad upon invitation by the Government of Andhra Pradesh in 2008 with the first batch of campus graduating in 2012.
+Birla Institute of Technology and Science, Pilani – Hyderabad Campus is one of the five constituent campuses of the BITS Pilani university located in Hyderabad, India.
+BITS opened its campus in Hyderabad upon invitation by the Government of Andhra Pradesh in 2008 with the first batch of campus graduating in 2012.
 It is a technical and research institute with focus on Engineering and Sciences.

 History

 Early days

 The Hyderabad Campus' foundation stone was laid in the presence of the then Chief Minister of the State Y.S.
 Rajasekhara Reddy on 27 April 2007.
 The institute became a functioning entity in 2008.

 BITS also runs a virtual university and an extension centre in Bangalore, Chennai and several important cities of India to cater to the academic needs of Industry.

 Expansion

 BITS Pilani, Hyderabad Campus is to eventually have ten centres in order to step up activities in research and development in pharmaceutics, mechanics, computer technology and construction engineering.

 Out of all the campuses of the BITS Pilani university, the Hyderabad campus is the one which has taken charge of developing a course for Electronics and Communications Engineering.
 This is because of the campus's presence in Hyderabad, which is notable for a large talent pool in this area.
 The Goa campus started offering Electronics & Communication Engineering from the academic year 2017–18.